Prag8855/aab/content/guides/moving-to-berlin.md

 **[Who needs a residence permit? ➞](/guides/residence-permit#who-needs-a-german-residence-permit)**

 You can apply for a residence permit at a German embassy or consulate in your home country.
 If you are from {{AUFENTHV_41_COUNTRIES}}, you can come to Germany, then apply for a residence permit at the *[[Ausländerbehörde]]*.
+It can take [a few months](/tools/residence-permit-feedback) to get a residence permit.

-It's still better to apply in your home country, and move once you have permission to start working.
+It's usually better to apply in your home country, and move once you have permission to start working.

 ## Your first month in Berlin